uk-gov-mirror/dvsa.cvs-svc-defects/README.md

 ### Environmental variables

-- The `IS_OFFLINE` environment variable needs to be set to `true` in order for the microservice to connect to the local dynamodb instance.
-Defaults to `true`
-- The `SERVERLESS_PORT` environment variable needs to be set to a value representing the port you want the serverless instance to run on.
-This variable is mandatory.
-Defaults to `3000`
-- The `DYNAMO_PORT` environment variable needs to be set to a value representing the port you want the dynamodb shell to run on.
-This variable is mandatory.
-Defaults to `8000`.
+- The `ENV` environment variable indicates in which environment is this application running.
+Use `ENV=local` for local deployment.
+This variable is required when starting the application or running tests.